norskeld/sigma/docs/content/parsers/string.md

 ## Description

-> Note: For Unicode strings consider using `ustring` parser.
+> For parsing Unicode strings, consider using [ustring].

 `string` parses an *ASCII* string.
 Returns the parsed string.